-- 1. "Mixed flora" is not available in the pathogen list within NSHN, and cannot be reported as a pathogen to meet the NHSN UTI criteria.
-Additionally, "mixed flora" often represents contamination and likely represents presence of multiple organisms in culture. - 2.
-Yeast and other microorganisms, which are not bacteria, are not acceptable UTI pathogens. - 3.
+- 1. "Mixed flora" is not available in the pathogen list within NHSN and cannot be reported as a pathogen to meet the NHSN UTI criteria.
+Additionally, "mixed flora" often represents contamination and likely represents presence of multiple organisms in culture (specifically, at least two organisms). - 2.
+Yeast and other microorganisms, which are not bacteria, are not acceptable UTI pathogens, and therefore, cannot be used to meet NHSN UTI criteria without the presence of a qualifying bacterium. - 3.
 To remove the subjectivity about whether a fever is attributable to a UTI event, the presence of a fever, even if due to another cause (for example, pneumonia), should still be counted as part of meeting a UTI definition.

-Numerator and Denominator Data:
+Numerator and Denominator Data